kishkath/EVA/9 - Dawn of Transformers/README.md

 ### The Repo contains

-         resnet_clr.ipynb: A Jupyter notebook, which executes the built architecture and 8-layered implementation
+         resnet_clr.ipynb: Architecture: C-C-C-U-U-U-U-F
-                                             Architecture:  C-C-C-U-U-U-U-F
+                           Jupyter notebook, which executes the built architecture and 8-layered implementation
                            The files are being imported from repo:  https://github.com/kishkath/CIFAR10-OCP The complete implementation is based on importing files and classes and its methods.

 * The model runs for 24 EPOCHS and training-accuracy of 93% and validation-accuracy of 88%.